Table of Contents

 You can test drive how to create a hotel booking website.
 Make sure to register a free backend account for a firsthand test-drive.
 It’ll cost you nothing!

 MotoPress Club might be a sweet spot for both WordPress developers who need to create and manage multiple client websites and independent business owners.
 The tremendous benefit of it?
 Each and every product you see on the MotoPress website is included into the package.
 So you won’t just get the property management-oriented bundle, but can also benefit of any other product, including such multipurpose solutions like MotoPress AMP or MotoPress WordPress Slider.

 It’s rare for travelers to book hotel rooms or holiday homes in a way other than online today.
 Do make them a favor.

 You can think of it this combo, a MotoPress hotel booking theme+plugin, as a website builder with a booking system.
-You can go further and download one of Hotel Booking addons, such as HB Checkout Fields addon that enables editing, deleting, and adding of new custom or existing fields on the checkout page.
+You can go further and download one of the Hotel Booking addons, such as HB Checkout Fields addon that enables editing, deleting, and adding of new custom or existing fields on the checkout page.
 You receive more needed information from guests and can use it in your future ad campaigns.
 What you’ll like most is that it’s an absolutely powerful booking engine that comes at a much more affordable fee yet allows you to successfully operate your businesses.